Jefferson County, Washington

 Our committee holds safety of the artists, staff, and public as the highest priority.
 We realize a safe environment is a critical part of the health and success of the program.
 There is a first aide kit in the artist office/studio and an eye wash station in the Transfer Station employee break room.
 We have invited the Jefferson County Transfer Station to set the ground rules for our policy.

 It didn't take long to realize that we weren't the only ones that had a passion for trashion.
-You may want to become involved in our new project by applying to be an artist in residence or a member of our planning committee.
+You may want to become involved in our program by applying to be an artist in residence or a member of our planning committee.

 Also, you may help support the program by helping fund the artist stipend.
 You can donate funds through Local 20/20 website and please state it is for the A.I.R.E. program.